Tyler-Pritchard/rr-app/README.md

 ## 🛠️ Engineering Standards

-- Full environment parity with local Docker, Compose, and Minikube deployments
-- Centralized secret/environment management per service
+- Microservice-first architecture with domain separation
+- Environment-specific configuration for each service (e.g., `.env`, Kubernetes secrets)
-- Helm deployment for Prometheus/Grafana
+- Helm chart deployment for observability stack
-- Logging, security, metrics, and container health probes
-- Project-wide documentation designed for onboarding senior developers
+- Health/readiness probes on all services
+- CI-ready folder structure and metrics instrumentation

 ## 👤 Author

-Tyler Pritchard
+Tyler Pritchard\
 [GitHub](https://github.com/tyler-pritchard) • [LinkedIn](https://linkedin.com/in/tyler-pritchard)

 ---

-### 📚 Additional Resources
+## 📚 Additional Resources

 - [Deployment Instructions](./DEPLOYMENT.md)
 - [Monitoring Setup](./MONITORING.md)
 - [Microservice Links](./links.md)

+---
+## 📄 License

+This project is licensed under the [MIT License](../LICENSE.md).
+You are free to use, modify, and distribute this software with appropriate attribution.